petrbouchal/statnipokladna/README.md

                            month = 9)
 #> ℹ Building URL for dataset 'finm': FIN 2-12 M - Plnění rozpočtu MŘO, '2019-09'
 #> ℹ Get the dataset documentation at 'http:/monitor.statnipokladna.cz/data/struktura/finm.xlsx'
-#> ✔ Storing downloaded archive in and extracting to '/var/folders/c8/pj33jytj233g8vr0tw4b2h7m0000gn/T/RtmpNKHzQ3/statnipokladna/finm/2019/09/'
+#> ✓ Storing downloaded archive in and extracting to '/var/folders/c8/pj33jytj233g8vr0tw4b2h7m0000gn/T/RtmpcIxvXd/statnipokladna/finm/2019/09/'
 #> ℹ Set dest_dir for more control over downloaded files.
 #> ℹ Reading data...
 #> ℹ Transforming data...
 ```

 The data is automatically downloaded to a temp directory, so it will be
-reused by future calls to `get_table()` made in the same session, unless
+reused by future calls to `sp_get_table()` made in the same session,
-you set `force_redownload = TRUE`.
-You set the `dest_dir` parameter
+unless you set `force_redownload = TRUE`.
+You set the `dest_dir`
-e.g. to `"."`, a directory will be created in your current working
+parameter e.g. to `"."`, a directory will be created in your current
-directory and the data will be downloaded into it so that it can persist
+working directory and the data will be downloaded into it so that it can
-across sessions.
+persist across sessions.

 It is a rather raw-looking data frame…